Engee documentation

 Conclusion

-In the course of the analysis it was possible to identify the following important aspects of the behaviour of the time series under study.
+The analysis revealed the following important aspects of the behavior of the time series under study.

-• Long-term fluctuations of CO level, represented by a clear trend determined by vehicle movement and external environmental factors, have been identified.
+• Long-term fluctuations in CO levels are highlighted, represented by a clear trend determined by vehicle movement and external environmental factors.

-• The structure of periodic changes in CO concentration, expressed through the allocation of three main frequencies of oscillations, was determined.
+• The structure of periodic changes in CO concentration is determined, expressed through the allocation of three main oscillation frequencies.

-• The quality of the reconstruction of the original signal was evaluated, which showed a good correlation between the detrended data and the main harmonics.
+• The quality of the reconstruction of the original signal was evaluated, which showed a good correlation between the detrended data and the fundamental harmonics.

-Thus, the developed approach proved to be effective for analysing signals such as temporal dependence of substance concentrations, allowing researchers to extract useful information even from noisy data of a real experiment.
+Thus, the developed approach proved to be effective for analyzing signals such as the time dependence of concentrations of substances, allowing researchers to extract useful information even from noisy data from a real experiment.

-The proposed algorithm can be easily adapted to analyse similar time series in other areas of research, where it is important to separate data into trend and high-frequency fluctuations.
+The proposed algorithm can be easily adapted to analyze similar time series in other fields of research, where it is important to divide data into trend and high-frequency fluctuations.